petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-0/what-challenges-does-liferay-solve-industry-solutions/financial-services.md

 **Advisor Portal** : Enable advisors to build and maintain long-term relationships through superior service with a unified solution that provides a 360-degree view of their clients.

-**Digital Workplace** : Create a unified intranet that enables employees to collaborate, share information, and work more efficiently.
+**Intranets** : Create a unified intranet that enables employees to collaborate, share information, and work more efficiently.

 **Integration Platform** : Maximize operational margins by unifying legacy systems and digitizing manual and paper processes so relationship managers can focus on higher value tasks.